matt-dray/safar6/README.md

 # Wobble...
 Wobble...
 Wobble...
 # All right!
 # VENONAT was caught!
+# Do you want to give a nickname to VENONAT?
+# Selection (YES/NO):
+> YES
+# Nickname:
+> Tajiri
-# VENONAT was transferred to BILL's PC!
+# TAJIRI was transferred to BILL's PC!
 > sz$pause()
 # 497/500
 # BALLx28
 # Transferred to BILL's PC: 1
 > sz$bills_pc
-#   species level
+#   nickname species level
-# 1 VENONAT    22
+# 1   Tajiri RHYHORN    25
 ```

 </details>